zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 ## Wrapping Up

-Efficient code review processes combine automated tools with developer expertise.
-Your team can reduce time spent on repetitive tasks and focus on impactful issues, by using lint checkers, automated testing, code scanning, and architecture tests.
+Efficient code review process combines automated tools with developer expertise.
+Your team can reduce time spent on repetitive tasks and focus on what really matters.

-This approach supports CI/CD practices, enabling frequent merges with confidence.
-Hopefully, no more silly mistakes get pushed uncaught to production!
+This approach aligns with CI/CD practices, enabling frequent merges with confidence.
+Hopefully, no more silly mistakes get pushed uncaught to production moving forward!